U.C. Davis

 Some Python coding tips

-Python regression example
+Python simple OLS regression example

 carsdata.csv